 Top of the page

+The exact cause of colorectal cancer is not known.
+Most cases begin in polyps, which are small growths inside the colon or rectum.
 Colon polyps are very common.
-If they are found early, usually through routine screening tests, they can be removed before they turn into cancer.
+Some polyps can turn into cancer.
+But if they are found early, usually through routine screening tests, they can be removed before they do.

 Health Tools help you make wise health decisions or take action to improve your health.

 A risk factor for colorectal cancer is something that increases your chance of getting this cancer.
 Having one or more of these risk factors can make it more likely that you will get colorectal cancer.
 But it doesn't mean that you will definitely get it.
 And many people who get colorectal cancer don't have any of these risk factors.

 Getting older is a risk factor for colorectal cancer.

 People of African descent have an increased risk of getting colorectal cancer (and dying from it) than people of other races.

 You are more likely to get colorectal cancer if one of your parents, brothers, sisters, or children has had a certain type of polyp or colorectal cancer.

 You may have an increased risk for getting colorectal cancer if you have: